fruitbox12/eth-router/README.md

 # node.js stuff

 The file `proxy.js` is a very small node application that does reverse proxying.
-It supports the WebSocket 'upgrade' event to server two protocols over the same connection.
+It supports the WebSocket 'upgrade' event to serve two protocols over the same connection.
 It also supports SSL termination for HTTPS on the frontend and HTTP on the back.

 HTTPS with a self-signed certificate is not supported with geth as of `1.8.4-unstable` but it can be tested by sending raw JSON data with a self-signed certificate via cURL.
 Production deployment will use a verified cert.

 The following returns the sync status of the node

 ```
-curl -k -X POST -H "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"eth_syncing","params":[],"id":74}' https://localhost:9001
+curl -k -X POST -H "Content-Type: application/json" --data '{"jsonrpc":"2.0","method":"eth_syncing","params":[],"id":74}' https://localhost:3000
 ```

 To generate self-signed certs, run the script in `ssl/gen-self-signed.sh`